openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This extension defines the following additional error codes and error descriptions:

-`vp_formats_not_supported`: The OP does not support any of the VP formats supported by the RP such as those included in the `vp_formats` registration parameter.
+`vp_formats_not_supported`: The OP does not support any of the formats supported by the RP such as those included in the `vp_formats` registration parameter.

 ### Client Metadata Parameters {#client_metadata_parameters}